athomasq/athomasq.github.io/categories/hikari/setyl-memo.md

 2. Truly horizontal play: sellable to pretty much *any* organization.
 This helps on multiple fronts: big TAM, easier GTM, and it opens up acquisition / exit possibilities -- Setyl fits into a large universe of acquirers.

-3. Differentiated offering thanks to the focus on "physical" assets (many competitors track SaaS spend instead -- easier to build, customers are other tech companies so easier to sell to in good times, less so today).
+3. Differentiated offering thanks to the focus on "physical" assets (many competitors track SaaS spend instead -- easier to build, customers are other tech companies so easier to sell to in good times, but less so today).

 4. Super sticky thanks to the "system-of-record" effect: customers rarely churn.
 This is perhaps the strongest single point.